gammu/gammu/docs/manual/python/gammu.rst

 .. function:: SetDebugLevel(Level)

-    Sets global debug level accorting to passed string.
+    Sets global debug level according to passed string.
 You need to configure output file using :meth:`SetDebugFile` to activate it.

     :type Level: str
     :param Level: name of debug level to use, currently one of: